Stigmella svenssoni

 Stigmella svenssoni is a moth of the family Nepticulidae.
 It is widespread, but localised in the northern half of Europe, with records from Norway, Sweden, Finland, Denmark, Latvia, the Netherlands, Germany, Slovakia, Hungary and France.
 There are two isolated records from northern Italy and northern Greece.
 Only leafmines are recorded from Ireland.

-The wingspan is 6–7 mm.
-The thick erect hairs on the head vertex are orange-yellow.
-The collar is white.
-Antennal eyecaps are white.
-The forewings are coarse, bronze-brown with a slight purple luster at the tip.
-The hindwings are grey.
-The male has a yellowish anal tip.
+The wingspan is 6–7 mm.The adults have an orange head.The collar is creamy white and the eyecaps are cream.The forewings have a dark brownish ground colour with a distinct purplish sheen at the tip fifth.

-Adults are on wing from May to June.

-The larvae feed on Quercus petraea and Quercus robur.
-They mine the leaves of their host plant.
-The mine consists of a long, broad corridor.
-The frass line is of inconstant width, mostly occupying more than half the width of the gallery.